c0ntrolZ/c0ntrolZ/README.md

 ## About

-I am a Computer Science MSc student with a strong interest in **applied machine learning, systems, and security**.
+I am a Computer Science MSc student with a strong interest in **machine learning, NLP, systems, and security**.

 This profile serves as a curated overview of my main projects, research work, and technical interests.